AlexWaygood/typeshed-stats/examples/example.md

 In CI, stubtest is run on `linux` and `win32`.

-Typeshed currently has 57 allowlist entries for `aiofiles` when running stubtest in CI.
+Typeshed currently has 56 unique allowlist entries for `aiofiles` when running stubtest in CI.

 ### Pyright settings in CI: *strict*